Mojahidmohd/Calculator/README.md

 # Calculator
+Deploy HTML Calculator with AWS Lambda via API Gateway.

+I have used the ChatGPT to create codes for HTML and Lambda function (Python), then host the HTML page using Amplify.

+...This is the diagram.
+Amazon Cloud
+AWS Amplify
+Amazon API Gateway
+Lambda Function

+...
-Deploy HTML Calculator with AWS Lambda via API Gateway To create an HTML interface for a calculator that uses AWS Lambda, you need:
+Create an HTML interface for a calculator that uses AWS Lambda, you need:

 1. An HTML + JavaScript frontend that sends input (expression or values) to an API Gateway endpoint.